Who are we?

 Under data protection law you have rights and we want to make sure that we are treating your personal data with the care it deserves to be treated with and that you are fully informed.
-As such, if you have questions you can ask us at email@example.com.
+As such, if you have questions you can ask us at [email protected].

+Should you have any questions about any information contained in this policy, please do not hesitate to contact us.
 You can either use the email address above or the contact details at the bottom of this notice.